The term “survival food” is actually really generic. What are we talking about surviving through?

 You won’t need a lot of survival food for these situations, especially because you will be able to eat through your regular food supply (and will especially have to hurry to consume those frozen foods if the grid goes down!).

 - WATER: During blizzards, hurricanes, and other disaster situations, it is common for the water to go off.
 Have at least 1-2 gallons per person, per day.
 This includes water for drinking, cooking, and hygiene.
 Read how much water you really need for emergencies.

-- Canned food: Including meat, beans, fish, fruit, vegetables
+- Canned food: Including canned meat, beans, fish, fruit, vegetables

 - Peanut butter or powdered peanut butter